 Education, Pool Care, Pool Heaters, Pools

-Enjoy your Pool No Matter What the Outside Temperature Is (originally published on June 14, 2013 – all pricing has gone up since then.)
+Enjoy your Pool No Matter What the Outside Temperature Is (originally published on June 14, 2013)

 We wish we could control the weather and make every day a perfect pool day!
 Although we don’t have that kind of superpower, we can help make your pool comfortable for relaxing and swimming no matter what the temperature outside.

 Many customers have been coming in this season looking for more information about ways to heat their pools for maximum enjoyment.
 In this post, we’ll be highlighting three options we carry here at Pettis Pools & Patio.

 One option is to use a solar heater.
 We carry the SMARTPOOL Solar Heater that is an ideal, do-it-yourself solar pool heater designed specifically for aboveground pools.
 Now aboveground pool owners can enjoy warmer water and extended swim seasons the same way inground owners do.
 The unit is compact, moveable and maintenance-free.
 It raises the temperature of your pool by up to 10°F or more.
 The water simply flows through tubes via your existing pool pump where it is heated by the sun and returned to your pool.

 You can find sizing information by clicking here.

 A natural gas or propane heater provides a quick heat source and has been the standard swimming pool heating option for many years—the classic, if you will.
 We offer the Jandy Legacy by Zodiac which has a 60-year heritage as a leading heater provider.
 It is built to last and has many technologically advanced, user-friendly features such as digital control of pool and spa set points, self-diagnostics and simplified back-lit menu display for ease of operation.